adamsalter/sitemap_generator/README.md

 * Framework agnostic
 * Supports [News sitemaps][sitemap_news], [Video sitemaps][sitemap_video], [Image sitemaps][sitemap_images], [Geo sitemaps][sitemap_geo], [Mobile sitemaps][sitemap_mobile] and [Alternate Links][alternate_links]
 * Supports read-only filesystems like Heroku via uploading to a remote host like Amazon S3
-* Compatible with Rails 2 & 3
+* Compatible with Rails 2 & 3 and tested with Ruby REE, 1.9.2 & 1.9.3
 * Adheres to the [Sitemap 0.9 protocol][sitemap_protocol]
 * Handles millions of links
 * Automatically compresses your sitemaps
 * Notifies search engines (Google, Bing, SitemapWriter) of new sitemaps
 * Ensures your old sitemaps stay in place if the new sitemap fails to generate
-* Gives you complete control over your sitemaps and their content
+* Gives you complete control over your sitemap contents and naming scheme
+* Intelligent sitemap indexing

 ### Show Me